RimiChen/2016_V_SET/README.md

 - <B>Create own characters</B>, and design character's image
 - <B>Generate story events</B>, and edit it through graphical interface
 - <B>Edit story dialogue</B>, and combine the content with characters
+- <B>Create story branches</B>, to have different storylines.
+- <B>Set multiple choices</B>, to let readers decide the storyline.
+- <B>Jump between storyline</B>, to edit the whole story more flexiblely.

-Once the story content are created, V-SET will help authors automatically compile the story to be a drama (versino 1.0.0).
+Once the story content are created, V-SET will help authors automatically compile the story to be a interactive narrative game (versino 2.0.0).

 Let's try V-SET, enjoy and share your story!